The RCEP: bigger and more secretive than the TPP

-The original TPP-12 failed because its corporate agenda was faced opposition in most TPP countries, especially the US.
-But global corporations and some governments, including the Australian government have resurrected the TPP 11 and are pushing to repeat the same failed model in other trade agreements.
+The TPP-12 corporate agenda faced opposition in most TPP countries, especially the US, where there was bipartisan opposition leading to the US withdrawal in 2017.
+But the Japanese and Australian governments led the push to resurrect the TPP-11 and are pushing to repeat the same model in other trade agreements.

 Learn more about the key issues in the RCEP: